-Copies of the various settlement agreements are filed as exhibits to the Company's Form 10-K and the discussion herein is qualified in its entirety by reference thereto.
+Copies of the various settlement agreements are filed as exhibits to the Company's Annual Report on Form 10-K and the discussion herein is qualified in its entirety by reference thereto.

 TRIALS.
-Cases currently scheduled for trial during the next six months include two individual actions in Florida state court scheduled for August 2003 and January 2004, in both of which Liggett is the only defendant, an individual action in New Hampshire state court scheduled for October 2003, involving Liggett and Philip Morris as defendants, and an individual action in New Jersey federal court scheduled for October 2003, involving Liggett and Lorillard as defendants.
-In addition, in September 2003, the Brown class action is scheduled for trial in California state court and the Smith antitrust class action is scheduled for trial in Kansas state court.
+Cases currently scheduled for trial during the next six months include two individual actions in Florida state court scheduled for January 2004 and March 2004, and an individual action in New Jersey federal court scheduled for January 2004.
+Liggett is the sole defendant in each of these cases.
 Trial dates, however, are subject to change.